regou/overseer/README.md

 Observe one or more properties in this Object(shallow watch).

-`Obj` -- The object you want to observe;
+`Obj` -- The Object/Array you want to observe;

-`keyArray` - The keynames of the object your want to observe,must be array;
+`keyArray` - The keynames/Index of the Object/Array your want to observe,must be array;

 `callback` - Will pass 4 parameters (key,newValue,oldValue,Obj);